kovisoft/slimv/README.txt

 --------------------------------------------------------------------------------
 Script versions
 --------------------------------------------------------------------------------

+0.8.4: Added handling for Unicode characters, truncate arglist output to fit in the status line, added debugger keybindings: ,a for abort ,q for quit ,n for continue, changed keybinding for apropos to ,A, added compiler error messages to quickfix list, map insert mode <Space> and <Tab> only for lisp (and dialects) buffers, bugfixes: wait for the response to :create-repl before calling :swank-require (thanks to Philipp Marek), indentation problems with unbalanced parens in comment, arglist ate the <Space> when virtualedit was off.

 0.8.3: Added top/bottom/left/right directions to g:slimv_repl_split, added :Lisp (and an equivalent :Eval) command with completion, added g:slimv_leader and g:paredit_leader options, added g:slimv_echolines to echo only the first few lines of the form being evaluated, added fuzzy completion and option g:slimv_simple_compl (by Philipp Marek), indent macros with &body argument by two spaces when connected to swank (thanks to Philipp Marek and Andreas Fredriksson), special indentation for flet, labels and macrolet, default for Set-Package is current package (thanks to Philipp Marek), bugfixes: REPL output ordering problems, problem with inserting Space into visual block, blinking when g:slimv_repl_syntax is on, entering incomplete form in REPL command line, close form when inside comment, string, or with mixed ([.